Joshfairhead/Obsidian/Immanent/Regen Foundation/Workbench/Outreach Sominar.md

 - Farmstart / distant green.
 Distributed data exchange.
 Looking at how data value can be used by small holder farmers at the level of semi-organised groups.
 Extension of work thats matured around exchange workers.
 Fun stack = interoerable networks.

 Kebede Ayele
 - Digital green ethioia.
 Working with farmers dependent on land and resources.
+Forrests in the south; farmers dependent on the forrest for lively hoods and protecting it.
+Partnering with

+Tadesse
+- Enviroment and coffe forrest forum.
+Three programmes; forrest and biodiversity, food and agriculture,